Lockdown: NHRC asks Centre about arrangements made for mentally ill people in streets

-The NHRC on Friday asked the Centre to inform it in two weeks the arrangements made for the mentally ill people roaming on streets during the nationwide lockdown.
-The National Human Rights Commission said in a statement it has taken cognisance of a complaint on the alleged violation of the human rights of the mentally ill people and asked the Union Home Ministry to respond within two weeks.
+The NHRC asked the Centre on Friday to inform it in two weeks the arrangements made for the mentally ill people roaming on streets in the time of the nationwide lockdown.
+The National Human Rights Commission said in a statement that it has taken cognisance of a complaint on the alleged violation of human rights of mentally ill people on roads and asked the Home Ministry to inform it about arrangements made for them.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)